 Nitric oxide is a signaling molecule released by arteries to dilate blood vessels.
 ED medications work by increasing the body’s production of nitric oxide, which boosts blood flow to areas of the body like the soft tissue of the penis.

-Medications that can interact with ED drugs include nitroglycerin, as well as other nitrates such as isosorbide dinitrate and isosorbide mononitrate.
+Nitrates and related medications that can interact with ED drugs include nitroglycerin, isosorbide dinitrate and isosorbide mononitrate.